EWarringer/Breakable-Toy/README.md

 ## Why did I create it?
 I believe there is a giant wealth of knowledge around us that is not being accessed to at its fullest potential.
 Without having to keep refreshing the page, waiting around for posts from inexperienced users, freeLancers gives one person the opportunity to build their resume while giving another person a means of getting a question answered immediately.

+## What's in it?
+FreelAnswers implements Linkedin OAuth for user sign-in and basic user information.
+Since Linkedin's API is lacking any user endorsement information, I created my own custom endorsement relation and around Linkedin's model.
+The chat is implemented by running Faye on a Thin server with Private Pub.